 Bank of America implemented facial recognition login on its iOS native App, using the Apple Face ID system.
 Face ID is only available for the iPhone X, X, XS, XS Max, XR, 11, 11 Pro, 11 Pro Max, 12 Mini, 12, 12 Pro, 12 Pro Max, iPad Pro or newer models.
 Older iOS devices don’t have Face ID incorporated.

-It is essential to consider that if you register multiple Face ID profiles on a single device, all those people could access your bank account.
+It is essential to consider that if you register multiple Face ID profiles on a single device, all those people can access your bank account.
 Therefore, it is good to stick to one person’s stored biometrics per device (fingerprints and faces).

 Furthermore, Bank of America updated its Android online banking app to support “Face Unlock.”
 A Google-developed system for its Pixel 4 smartphone.
 As vendors enable Face Unlock on their newer devices, the Face login user covered is expected to expand.